craftingcity/The-Known-World/A Grand Notepad.md

 			- find cool mushrooms and flowers and lil creatures, but dont squish it
 		- Vix
 			- "nothing to live for"
-				- find a way to bring back
+				- find a way to bring back the lil homie